saumitraaditya/edgevpnio.github.io/_pages/install.md

 Tested on Ubuntu 18.04 x64

 ## Get deb Package
-Download the latest release from [the GitHub repository](https://github.com/EdgeVPNio/evio).
+Download the latest release from [the GitHub repository](https://github.com/EdgeVPNio/evio/releases/).

 ## Install deb Package

 ```shell
 sudo apt install -y <path/to>/edge-vpnio_*.deb
 ```
-On Desktop Environments, you can install the deb package by double click.

 ## Edit Configuration File
 After installation, but before starting, configure your node by editing `/etc/opt/edge-vpnio/config.json` [by adding the XMPP credentials, setting the IP address, and applying other configurations as needed](/configbasics)